We have spent years living in Prague, and during our time we prepared a Prague travel guide to get you started on

 - For a list of Prague Museums and prices, click here.

-We have three starter guides for anyone visiting Prague:
+We have four starter guides for anyone visiting Prague:

 - First, take a gander at our article Top Ten List of Things to Do in Prague for First Time Visitors.